maxwax/open-tunnel/README.md

-# open-tunnel
+# open-tunnel / tunnel-terminal

 This is a single bash script that can be used in two complimentary ways:

 * When called as 'open-tunnel' it creates an SSH session on a remote bastion node and opens a tunnel to the bastion's private network resources.
-* When called as 'open-terminal' it creates an SSH session through the remote bastion's tunnel to private network resources
+* When called as 'tunnel-terminal' it creates an SSH session through the remote bastion's tunnel to private network resources

 This allows one script to construct either type of SSH connection and establish it.
 It's a lot less work than having to maintain two scripts doing nearly the same thing.